9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 return unless exists $guid{$_};
 ```

+In rare cases, trigger words don't work at all, for example when you need to trigger on sub-words.
+In those cases instead of using trigger words you can trigger on a regular expression like the [PrivateNetwork Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/PrivateNetwork.pm) does.

 **Handling the whole query.** In the Chars example, we handled the **remainder**.
 You can also handle:

 * query_raw - the actual (full) query